Jefferson County New York assistance programs.

 Federal government stimulus funds are flowing to Watertown and the Jefferson County region.
 The Community Action Planning Council of Jefferson County Inc. has been provided its second installment of stimulus grants.
 Call (315) 782-4900.

-The agency, which manages a variety of assistance programs including FEMA funds for local agencies and charities, was provided notice earlier this month that it will receive extra FEMA dollars, bringing the total provided up to about $150,000 which will be used for shelter, food, and energy bills.
+The agency, which manages a variety of assistance programs including FEMA funds for local agencies and charities, is given funding on an annual basis.
+The funds will be used for shelter, food, and energy bills.
 It is expected that a large portion of the money will go to help paying utility and heating bills, as the need there is at the highest.

 The second highest need for local residents is rent assistance.
 The agency's emergency rent assistance program serves as a last resort for those families who have had a denial from the Jefferson County Department of Social Services for rent help.
 More and more people are looking for rent help to prevent eviction from their homes and apartments.

-Some of the other beneficiaries of the aid include $10,000 was given to the Salvation Army for its soup kitchen, $12,500 went to the Watertown Urban Mission food pantry, and an additional $9,000 was divided among 15 smaller food pantries in Jefferson County to provide food assistance.
-Also, the Community Action Planning Council received about $5,000 to provide short term rent assistance and help for utility bills.
+Some of the other beneficiaries of the aid include the Salvation Army for its soup kitchen, the Watertown Urban Mission food pantry, and other groups.
+Community Action also partners with smaller food pantries in Jefferson County to provide food assistance.
+Also, the Community Action Planning Council offers, as grant and loan funding allows, short term rent assistance and help for utility bills.

 The HEARTH program will provide rental and utility bill assistance, emergency motel and hotel vouchers, money to pay for security deposits, moving costs, legal help, credit repair services, and landlord-tenant dispute resolution.
 They will also provide help to people so they can find affordable housing for households at or below 50 percent of median income in each of the three counties of New York.